Stage III Melanoma

 The following is a general overview of treatment for stage III melanoma.
 Treatment may consist of surgery, radiation, chemotherapy, biological therapy, targeted therapy or some combination of these treatment techniques.
 Multi-modality treatment, which utilizes two or more treatments, is increasingly recognized as an important approach for improving a patient’s chance of cure or prolonging survival.

-As a result of recent drug discoveries many new treatment options have recently become available for the management of melanoma.
-Clinical trials utilizing these new, innovative therapies may provide the most promising treatment.
+As a result of recent drug discoveries some new treatment options for stage III melanoma have recently become available.
+Clinical trials utilizing new, innovative therapies may provide the most promising treatment.
 The potential benefits of multi-modality care, participation in a clinical trial, or standard treatment must be carefully balanced with the potential risks.
-The information on this website is intended to help educate patients about their treatment options and to facilitate a mutual or shared decision-making process with their treating cancer physician.1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17
+The information on this website is intended to inform patients about their treatment options and to facilitate a mutual or shared decision-making process with their doctor.

 Surgical Treatment of Stage III Disease

-Historically, patients with locoregional spread of melanoma (stage III disease) and thick primary tumors have been considered appropriate candidates for adjuvant therapy because of high rates of distant recurrence and subsequent death from disease.
-Our ability to detect micrometastatic locoregional disease has improved over the past decade with the adoption of new techniques such as sentinel lymph node (SLN) biopsy.
-In addition, the pathologic assessment of sentinel lymph nodes have improved with the availability of immunohistochemical staining which allows detection of nodal metastases as small as 0.1 mm or even aggregates of a few cells.
-For this reason, the current era can be viewed as one of transition, in which patients are being diagnosed with stage III disease earlier with a much better prognosis and lower risk of relapse.
-The significance of these technologic advances is reflected in the new American Joint Committee on Cancer (AJCC) staging system, which now incorporates pathologic nodal staging.
+Patients with local regional spread of melanoma (stage III disease) and thick primary tumors are considered appropriate candidates for adjuvant therapy following surgery because of the high rate of melanoma recurrence and subsequent death following treatment with surgery alone.
+The ability to detect micrometastatic local regional disease has improved over the past decade with the adoption of new techniques such as sentinel lymph node (SLN) biopsy.
+In addition, the pathologic assessment of sentinel lymph nodes have improved with the availability of immunohistochemical staining which allows detection of nodal metastases as small as 0.1 mm or even aggregates of a few cells.1, 2, 3 ,4 ,5